 Disclaimer the information does not constitute advice and makes it clear that the accuracy of the information is not guaranteed.
 Further, users are advised to seek professional medical assistance in the event that they are suffering from any medical problem.

 The content is purely informative and educational in nature and should not be construed as medical advice.
-Please use the content only in consultation with an appropriately certified medical or healthcare professional.
+Please use the content only in consultation with an appropriate certified medical or healthcare professional.